-There was a few things we found out.
+We found out a few things.
 The first was that tickets cost numerically the same in Singapore dollars and Malaysian ringgit if you bought them in Singapore/Malaysia respectively.
 This is quite substantial since the Singapore dollar is at roughly 2-2.5x the value of the ringgit back then.
 There were people who would buy a ticket to the nearest Malaysian stop and then buy another ticket onward to save on costs.
 We were short on time so we never did that.

 Since this was before the age of #nofilter and I did ashamedly just discover the use of filters, I had to apply Nostalgia on everything.
 Entering the station seemed like a step back in time.
 As someone evidently not great with multitasking, working a camera while gawking is #toomuchbrain.

-The interiors were architecturally British but the atmosphere felt more Malaysian than Singaporean.
-The was a small food canteen which was reminded me more of the ones from the 20th century than of anything from the 21st century.
+the interiors were architecturally British.
+There was a small food canteen which seemed more from the 20th century than of the 21st century.
 I’ve always wanted to use that phrase in a sentence somewhere.

 We took an overnight train to Butterworth in Malaysia and I think night time was an appropriate time to travel by train to soak up the melancholy.
 Unless there’s no other reasonable option, I do think train travel takes a certain amount of pensiveness.
 Or an obsession to live in a Wong Kar Wai film.

-Since we were travelling in the night, there’s no stories to be told here of how we were wowed by the sights of green pastures, rolling hills and farm animals that harmonized in sync with the sound of the doves.
-People who rave about their tranquil, enriching 12h train journey have either inhaled too much engine exhaust or are evil manipulators who want you to believe them enough to forgo shuteye on such a trip.
+There are no stories of being wowed by the sights of green pastures, rolling hills and farm animals that sang in choirs since we were travelling at night.
+People who rave about their tranquil, enriching 12h train journey have possibly inhaled too much engine exhaust.

 Those aren’t your friends.